White supremacist under scrutiny for robocalls using Mollie Tibbetts' death to spread hate

 Both calls claim they were paid for by the Road to Power.
 The Road to Power is a video podcast hosted by Idaho white supremacist Scott Rhodes, according to the Spokesman-Review.

 Rhodes was previously suspected of distributing racist propaganda in his Idaho hometown and in Alexandria, Virginia.
 According to the Des Moines Register, he has been linked to previous robocalls in California, Oregon, and Charlottesville, Virginia, the site of a violent white supremacist rally last year.
 The Iowa calls show a phone number associated with Brooklyn, Iowa, the town from which Tibbetts disappeared.
-The Hill reports that the Iowa attorney general’s office is investigating those calls, and has alerted the state civil rights commission.
+The Hill reports that the Iowa attorney general’s office is investigating those calls and has alerted the state civil rights commission.

 Tibbetts’ body was discovered last week.
 Following news reports that the alleged perpetrator was undocumented, the Trump administration and several Republican politicians seized on the opportunity to blame Tibbetts’ death on lax immigration policy, even though most studies on the issue show that illegal immigration does not increase violent crime.